thelegendkaan/krazy/docs/README.md

 python start.py
 ```

-To run brave with ezLocalai, use the `--with-ezlocalai` flag:
+To run higher with ezLocalai, use the `--with-ezlocalai` flag:

 ```bash
 python start.py --with-ezlocalai true